Frequently Asked Questions

 What does Lemon Tree Trust do?

-Lemon Tree Trust supports garden-based initiatives for people displaced by and war.
+Lemon Tree Trust supports garden-based initiatives for people forcibly displaced by war.
 We do this by supporting people to build home gardens and supporting communities to build community gardens (both ornamental and productive).

 Our activities are focused on four main impact areas: